State Park Camping

 Imagine a landscape covered with other-worldly formations.
 Now imagine being invited to run, climb and play hide and seek in that landscape!
 That's Goblin Valley.
 There's a modern campground with lots of sites and even a yurt.

-campsites at Goblin Valley State Park
+Campsites at Goblin Valley State Park

 There are evening programs at the outdoor amphitheater.
 Nearby is a very cool hike through a slot canyon.
 Read more about Goblin Valley State Park.